What are the carotid arteries?

 If you have a bruit, or your provider has other reasons to suspect problems, you may need imaging tests such as:

 - Carotid ultrasound.

-- CT scan.
+- Computed tomography (CT) scan.

 - Carotid angiogram.

-- Magnetic resonance angiogram (like an MRI of your arteries).
+- Magnetic resonance angiogram (MRA).

 How can I keep my carotid arteries healthy?

-What should I ask my doctor about my carotid arteries?
+What questions should I ask my doctor?